thinkst/canarytokens-docs/docs/guide/idp-app-token.md

 Select 'SAML' as the single sign-on method, and edit the 'Basic SAML Configuration'.
 From the Canarytoken page, copy the Entity ID to the form, and the URL to *both* the Reply URL and Relay State fields.
 Now click 'Save'.
 At the bottom of this page is a test button, which should open a new tab, redirect you to the token, and then to the redirect URL.
 You should also see an alert pop-up with your email address.

-Finally, if you'd like for the token application to appear in the M365 Apps list, assign users (or groups of users) to the application from the 'Users and groups' pane.
+If you'd like for the token application to appear in the M365 Apps list, assign users (or groups of users) to the application from the 'Users and groups' pane.
 Finally, the Self-service tab provides an option to allow users to request access to the application, and you can disable requiring approval--now all your users can add or find this application!

 ### Deploying to Okta
+As an admin user in your Okta organisation, navigate to the Applications panel of your Admin interface.
+Click 'Create App Integration', select 'SAML 2.0', and click 'Next'.
+Enter the name of the application as you'd like for it to appear, for example 'GitHub', upload the corresponding app logo, and click 'Next'.

+From the Canarytoken page, copy the 'Assertion Consumer Service URL' and paste it in the 'Single sign-on URL' field.
+Then copy the 'Entity ID' and paste it in the 'Audience URI (SP Entity ID)' field.
+Scroll down and click 'Next', then click 'Finish'.

+Assign users to the application by clicking the 'Assignments' tab, opening the 'Assign' dropdown, and selecting 'Assign to People' or 'Assign to Groups'.
+Finally, the Self-service tab provides an option to allow users to request access to the application, and you can disable requiring approval--now all your users can add or find this application!